rust-lang/wg-async/README.md

 [E-mentor]: https://github.com/search?q=org%3Arust-lang+is%3Aissue+label%3AAsyncAwait-Triaged+label%3AE-mentor+is%3Aopen&type=Issues
 [project board]: https://github.com/orgs/rust-lang/projects/2

+## What is the goal of this working group?

+### Current focus

+The **current focus** of the group is polishing the async-await feature and working on the async book.

+### Overall roadmap and progress

+- ✅ Stabilize the `Future` trait
+- ✅ Deliver a "minimal viable product" (MVP) introducing `async fn` inherent functions and async blocks.
+- ⚒️ Polish the async-await feature, improving diagnostics, spurious errors, and other corner cases.
+- ⚒️ Write the [async book](https://github.com/rust-lang/async-book), which introduces how the core language features in support of Async I/O and teaches you how to use them.

+### Future areas

+Possible future areas for consideration include:

+- Stabilize other core traits in std, such as `AsyncRead`
+- Support async fn in traits
+- Support async closures (and possibly an `AsyncFn` trait)
+- Support consuming async streams conveniently (e.g., `for await` loops or some similar thing)
+- Support authoring async streams conveniently via async generators
+- Support async drop

+However, we've decided to largely defer this sort of work until we've finished off more of the polish work on async-await.

 ## Triage meetings

 In our weekly triage meetings, we take new issues assigned [`A-async-await`] and categorize them.
 The process is: